ripple-unmaintained/rippled-ansible-role/README.md

 - `rippled_run_service`: If this role should manage the rippled service.
 Set to `false` to not have this role start/stop/reload the rippled service.
   (default: `true`)
+- `rippled_package_state`: Same as the state parameter to ansible's apt module.

 ### SSL
 - `rippled_ssl_cert`: Path to the SSL cert to be installed on the server